latchbio/latch/docs/source/examples/docker_recipes.md

 # Docker Recipes

-This page contains some recurrent implementation patterns used in Dockerfile when constructing workflows.
+This page contains some common implementation patterns used in Dockerfiles when building images for workflows.

 ## Installing Python Dependencies
 ### Solution 1: